gregpalmr/dremio-udf-example/README.md

      $ ls /opt/dremio/jars/3rdparty/

 If you are running Dremio on a Kubernetes cluster, then you must copy the udf-string-agg-1.0.0.jar file to the Docker container and save the container as a new image.
 Then upload that new image to your private container repository.
-The following commands may be used:
+The following commands may be used.

      $ docker run dremio/dremio-oss

-     From a different command shell, copy the file to the Docker container
+     From a different command shell, copy the file to the Docker container:

      $ docker cp ./target/udf-string-agg-1.0.0.jar <CONTAINER_ID>:/opt/dremio/jars/3rdparty/

+     Save the modified docker image to a new image:

      $ docker commit <CONTAINER_ID> <new image name>:<tag>

+     Upload the modified docker image to your private container registry:
      $ docker push <hub-user>/<repo-name>:<tag>

 Then modify the Dremio helm chart values.yaml file to use the new iamge tag.